 For the cake batter:

-1. Prepare an 8″ cake pan by buttering and lining in parchment paper (I prefer a springform pan – makes it easier to remove the cake!)
+1. Prepare an 8-inch cake pan by buttering it and lining it with parchment paper (I prefer a springform pan—it makes the cake easier to remove).

 2. Place the sugar and butter in a large bowl and beat with a mixer until light and fluffy.

-3. Add eggs and continue to beat for 1 minute.
+3. Add the eggs and continue to beat for 1 minute.

-4. In a food processor, process gulkand and yoghurt.
+4. In a food processor, process the gulkand and yoghurt until smooth.

-5. Sift the flour with the baking powder then add to the mixture in the bowl a little at a time alternating with the gulkand-yoghurt mixture.
-Add orange rind.
+5. Sift the flour with the baking powder, then add it to the bowl a little at a time, alternating with the gulkand–yoghurt mixture.
+Add the orange rind.

 6. Pour the batter into the prepared cake tin.

-7. Bake for 50-60 minutes but test with a cake tester or skewer at the end of 50 minutes.
+7. Bake for 50–60 minutes, but test with a cake tester or skewer at the 50-minute mark.

-8. Allow to cool for about 20-30 minutes, and then glaze while in the pan.
+8. Allow the cake to cool for about 20–30 minutes, then glaze while still in the pan.

 For the glaze:

-1. Prepare the glaze by combing the sugar, gulkand, and orange juice in a small saucepan.
+1. Prepare the glaze by combining the sugar, gulkand, and orange juice in a small saucepan.

-2. Bring to boil then simmer for 10 minutes.
-The syrup should stick and form a thin thread when dropped in water or pulled between thumb and forefinger.
-(Don’t burn that finger!)
+2. Bring to a boil, then simmer for 10 minutes.
+The syrup should become sticky and form a thin thread when dropped into water or pulled between the thumb and forefinger (don’t burn that finger!).

-3. Either spoon or use a brush to spread glaze over the top of the cake.
+3. Either spoon the glaze over the top of the cake or use a brush to spread it evenly.

 Serves: 7-8 people